 Did you make excellent work?
 Have a project you’re particularly proud of?
 Want to show your team how much you appreciate their dedication on that killer campaign, moving video, or incredible podcast season?
 If the answer is yes, you’re ready to enter.

-The work is done.
+1 of 6 The work is done.
 The campaigns have launched.
 Your great ideas have come to fruition.
 But, since all entries are submitted as URLs, make sure all the links are true and nothing’s broken.

 Don’t lose your work!
 You will automatically be prompted to set up an account when you submit 5 or more entries and we highly recommend you do.

 Setting up an account allows you to keep tabs on your work and payment history and the entry site will keep your work in the cache in case you accidentally close your browser.

 4 of 6